binary42/OpenDDS_SkeletonNodeCpp/README.md

-# OpenDDS_SkeletonNode Imlementation - RTIMU Demo Application Wrapper
+# OpenDDS_SkeletonNode Imlementation - RTIMU Reader Demo
 OpenDDS Application Skeleton for P2P RTPS Distributed Frameworks.

 This node was designed to encapsulate the RTIMU Demo Application GUI written in C++ using Qt as the user interface builder.